shreyashankar/gpt3-sandbox/README.md

-# GPT-3 Sandbox: From idea to demo in a matter of minutes
+# GPT-3 Sandbox: Go from idea to demo in a matter of minutes

 Initial release date: 19 July 2020